kbarratt12/SOC-Analyst-Projects/Network Security Analysis - Zeek & Suricata/Network Security Analysis Report.md

 ---

 ## Conclusion
 This automated network forensics pipeline demonstrates how open-source tools and scripting can transform manual investigations into a **streamlined, semi-automated process**.
-By leveraging Zeek and Suricata alongside custom automation, analysts can quickly triage, deeply investigate, and correlate network threats with high accuracy.
+Analysts can quickly triage, deeply investigate, and correlate network threats with high accuracy.

 **Skills demonstrated:**
-- Cloud-based infrastructure design.
+- Cloud-based infrastructure design
-- Forensic automation with Bash.
+- Forensic automation with Bash
-- Multi-tool log correlation.
+- Multi-tool log correlation
-- Threat detection and IOC reporting.
+- Threat detection and IOC reporting